- Start date:

 Read more about Business School scholarships.

 - Career opportunities

-You will be able to access a range of career options within finance, including risk management, credit risk analysis, derivatives, insurance and finance research.
+Graduates of this course are equipped with the skills and knowledge to pursue a range of career options within finance, including risk management, credit risk analysis, derivatives, insurance and finance research.

-This degree is an excellent qualification for individuals seeking to pursue further postgraduate study.
+This degree is also an excellent qualification for individuals seeking to pursue further postgraduate research.

 Cover topics including international investment, financial modelling and analysis, corporate finance and security investment analysis.Read more